patnr/patlib/README.md

 - Share tools across my projects, such as DAPPER.
 - Provide common, version-controlled (and versioned) source of dependency specifications for various projects.
+  NB: Not sure if good idea.
+  Maybe you forget numpy when publishing a "dependant" project.

   Example:
   ```toml